-Many of my viewers would be aware of the importance of Kula Daiva worship.
+Many of you would be aware of the importance of Kula Daiva worship.
 Still, to spread awareness, especially amongst the younger generations, I wish to speak on this topic.
 Worshipping the Kula Daiva is a common tradition in the South Indian states.
 Notably, in Tamil Nadu and Kerala.
 Those who believe in their Kula Daiva begin every auspicious event with the family deity’s worship.

 Kula is a Sanskrit word that means family or community.
 In Lalita Sahasranamam, the Goddess is called Akula.
 That is, Devi is beyond any family, clan, or lineage!
 Those who attain the state of dispassion are also Akula.
 However, most of us in this world belong to some Kula or the other.

 In general, there is a belief that worshipping our Kula Daiva is more beneficial than praying to other deities.
 A few scholars say that our thoughts and actions leave imprints in the universe.
 These Karmic imprints remain for centuries, and sometimes forever.
 Our Kula Daiva stores the positive Karmic imprints of our entire lineage!
 Hence, worshiping the Kula Daiva is immensely powerful.
-People believe that even the mainstream deities have to seek our Kula Daiva’s permission before giving us any benefits.
+People believe that even the mainstream deities have to seek Kula Daiva’s permission before giving us any benefits.

 Sadly, not only our ancestor’s positivity, even their negative Karmic imprints remain.
 If one person deviates from Dharmic ways, it can affect the entire family.
 In the Mahabharata, one Duryodhana was enough to destroy his whole family.
 Due to this, we must try to remain positive, particularly when visiting the Kula Daiva.
 My parents, Kalyanaram and Rajalakshmi, observed Vrata, religious austerities before every visit to our Kula Daiva temple.